gaepdit/notifications/README.md

 ## API Endpoints

-There are two API endpoints available:
+There is one API endpoint available:

-### Get all currently active notifications

-**GET** `/`
+* **GET** `/current`

   Returns all notifications that are currently active and should be displayed based on the current date and time.

-### Get all current and upcoming notifications

-**GET** `/upcoming`

-Returns all notifications that are currently active or will be active in the future.